The following information is subject to change at any time due to state or immigration laws/regulations.

-Change of address or name must be reported promptly to the Admissions and Records Office.
+Change of address, name, etc. must be reported promptly to the Admissions and Records Office.
 This enables students to receive registration and other information from various college departments and programs.
-Changes of address affecting residency should be reported promptly to the Admissions and Records Office, along with documentation of current address.
-Name and CampusWide ID number (CWID) changes requrie photocopies of the student's Social Security card or Texas Driver's License..
+Changes of address affecting residency classification should be reported promptly to the Admissions and Records Office, along with documentation of current address.
+Name and CampusWide ID number (CWID) changes require photocopies of the student's Social Security card or Texas Driver's License..

-Students (age 24 and under) who are a dependent of a Texas resident should contact the Admissions and Records Office for more information.
+Students (under the age of 24) who are a dependent of a Texas resident should contact the Admissions and Records Office for more information.
 Documentation of Texas residency will be required to prove residency.

 Collin reserves the right to collect additional tuition and fees if it is determined that the student registered under an incorrect residency status or if tuition and fees are increased by the Collin Board of Trustees.

 Eligibility for waivers and exemptions is determined each term by the Admissions and Records Office or the Financial Aid Department, depending on the specific waiver or exemption.
 Contact either office for a complete listing and/or more detailed information.